felixreverett/aoc/README.md

 ### What have I learnt about Go
 - Go has no ternary operators 😬
 - Immediately Invoked Function Expressions (IIFE) are a way to cleanly process an input through multiple functions without nesting functions (verbose) or method chaining (not supported in Go).
+- Variadic functions
+ - functions which can have a varying number of arguments of the same type.
+Example: append([]type(nil, array...)
+ - Declared by adding ellipsis before a function parameter in its signature: func Foo(param ...type)

+### What have I learnt about DSA?
+- Linear Equations
+- Chinese Remainder Theorem
+- Memoisation